-Executive VPAA and President will evaluate promotion portfolios based on the above eriteria and others developed by academic departments when recommending faculty members for promotion.]
+6.030.4.3.
+Evaluation.
+[The peer review committees, department chairs, academic deans, Executive VPAA and President will evaluate promotion portfolios based on the above criteria and others developed by academic departments when recommending faculty members for promotion.]
 Promotion application materials submitted in portfolios shall be evaluated based on the established criteria as designated above and as developed by the University, academic Schools, and Departments.
 Peer reviews occur in the third year preceding eligibility for promotion to Full Professor and at the point when a decision is being made about promotion.
 In the years when a decision is being made regarding promotion, faculty members will undergo both administrative and peer review processes.
 Administrative reviews, peer review committee reports and promotion portfolios serve as a record of employment to be used in the evaluation process.
-[Administrative reviews occur at each point when a decision is being made about tenure and promotion AND at the halfway mark between eligibility for tenure and promotion to associate professor and eligibility for promotion to full professor.
+[Administrative reviews occur on an annual basis for assistant professors; peer reviews occur at each point when a decision is being made about tenure and promotion AND at the halfway mark between eligibility for tenure and promotion to associate professor and eligibility for promotion to full professor.]